computationalmystic/project4-group6/overview.md

 4. TA can search students in a course

--method to search tables for specific student users
+- method to search tables for specific student users

 - give TA access to view students/pull info from database
 - populate students based on query